Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Examples and geometric regimes

 exhibit fine-scale oscillation, large curvature, and increasing complexity in their intersection with the domain and with the boundary.
-Accordingly, in families with $N\to\infty$, the quantitative constants associated with the tube trivialization and the contact with the boundary need not remain uniform.
+In families with \(N\to\infty\), the quantitative constants associated with the trivialization of the tube and with the contact with the boundary may degenerate.

-We do not use this example to deduce a new final inequality.
-Rather, it shows that the absence of critical points does not by itself imply quantitative uniformity of the fibers: the uniform regime additionally requires effective control of the trivialization and of the contact with the boundary.
+This example has a diagnostic role: it shows that the absence of critical points does not by itself imply quantitative uniformity of the fibers.